-London Art Portfolio offers a high-end quality service, which delivers great value and success through a well-designed learning programme based on more than 30 years of experience in art and design lecturing and curriculum design.
+London Art Portfolio offers a high-end service that delivers excellent value and success through a well-designed learning programme based on more than 30 years of experience in art and design lecturing and curriculum design.

-The London Art Portfolio Foundation Course offers you the flexibility to extend your diagnostic pathway experience up until Christmas.
+The London Art Portfolio Foundation Course allows you to extend your diagnostic pathway experience up until Christmas.
 In this way, you can be sure of which art and design area you wish to apply for.

 In addition, if you are confident and ready, you can begin your specialist portfolio project immediately after your Autumn Reading Break.
 This gives you a clear advantage when applying for University and speeds up the process of your portfolio development and opportunities.

-The London Art Portfolio tutor team are all practising artists and designers, who run their own design studios and fashion collections.
+The London Art Portfolio tutor team are all practising artists and designers who run their own design studios and fashion collections.
 Many have won international awards.
-All are experienced lecturers in art and design and portfolio tutor with in-depth experience.
+All are experienced lecturers in art and design and portfolio tutors with in-depth experience.

-The atmosphere at LAP, is congenial for beginners and others, wanting to get back to art again for personal and professional development.
+The atmosphere at LAP is congenial for beginners and others wanting to return to art again for personal and professional development.